Security-Onion-Solutions/securityonion-docs/about.rst

 - all lowercase
 - ``.rst`` file extension
 - ideally, the name of the page should be one simple word (for example: ``suricata.rst``)
-- try to avoid symbols such as hyphens and underscores
+- try to avoid symbols if possible
-- if symbols are required, hyphens are preferred to underscores
+- if symbols are required, use hyphens (NOT underscores)